 "New novel about a Laurel Park jockey is a wild ride."

 When Sasscer Hill was growing up, she rode stick horses and plow horses and read "The Black Stallion" novels, a series of books about the friendship between a young boy and a beautiful black Arabian stallion.
 In the process, she fell in love — with horses and books and, eventually, writing.
+On April 15, her novel "Racing from Death" is being released by Wildside Press.
+It is the second in a series about jockey/ assistant trainer Nikki Latrelle, a

-While Hill has been compared to Dick Francis and Sue Grafton, "Racing from Death" reflects the respect she has for horse racing and the influence of the late Walter Farley, the author of "The Black Stallion" series.
+Dick Francis and Sue Grafton, "Racing from Death" reflects the respect she has for horse racing and the influence of the late Walter Farley, the author of "The Black Stallion" series.

 Hill's characters, some of whom are compilations of people she has known at tracks, come through as authentic, and her sentences are short and crisp.
 While full of description, she hands out Latrelle's background sparingly, building curiosity.

-The book is a page-turner.
-In just 193 pages her jockey-detective must deal with someone killing jockeys with "diet cocktails," a burned body, an unwanted passionate attraction, a hidden methlab, an old family secret, and the disappearance of her friend and exercise rider Lorna.
+methlab, an old family secret, and the disappearance of her friend and exercise rider Lorna.
 Oh, and then there's her job, which is to train and race a string of thoroughbreds for her boss, Laurel-based trainer Jim Ravinsky, at Colonial Downs in Virginia.

 Hill said the book is about chasing a dream, helping the helpless and fighting the odds.